gopijammula/Devops_Notes/Docker/Docker.md

 ## Docker objects
 => The following are the major Docker objects
+* Dockerfile
 * images
 * containers
 * networks
 * volumes
 * plugins

+### Dockerfile :
+A Dockerfile is a script that contains instructions for building a Docker image.
+It is a text file that specifies the base image, configuration options, and commands to run when creating the image.

 ### Images :
 * An image is a read only template with instructions for creating docker container